INRIA/scikit-learn-mooc/slides/linear_model.md

 ???

-The goal is to estimate a safe prices from numerical features characterizing recently sold houses in a given city.
+The goal is to estimate sale prices from numerical features characterizing recently sold houses in a given city.
 The target is continuous, so we are dealing with a regression problem instead of a classification problem.